Prakhar896/PickleRick-Bot/README.md

 # Usage
 Upon adding the bot to the server, ensure that you have Administrator permissions and that the bot has them too.

-Do $botinit <server's log channel id> to initialise the bot and set the channel where the bot will send logs as you use the commands. pr! is the default prefix of the bot.
+Do pr!botinit <server's log channel id> to initialise the bot and set the channel where the bot will send logs as you use the commands. pr! is the default prefix of the bot.
 Do pr!setprefix <prefix> if you want to choose your own prefix.

 To find out more about the bot, do pr!modhelp (moderator-only command) or pr!help.